DigtaAl/Arduino-Based-LoRa-Duplex-Communication-System-for-Remote-Control-and-Monitoring-in-Offline-Areas/README.md

 - **LoRa Library** (can be installed through Arduino IDE Library Manager)
 - **GUI software** (built using Processing or any other framework of your choice)

-## Circuit Diagram
-(Include a diagram that shows the connection between the Arduino, LoRa module, and any sensors/relays used in the project.)

 ## Setup Instructions
 ### Step 1: Hardware Setup
 1. **Connecting the LoRa Module**: